plutoniumm/DynamicContinent/README.md

 - ~~**Now Playing** -  Control now playing media directly from notch.
 Expand notch for additional controls.~~ _Not Working on macOS 15.4+_
 - **Mirror** - Get a quick peek on how you're looking by using the mirror in expanded notch.
 - **Minimal & Non-Intrusive** - A clean, lightweight alternative to the default system HUD.
+- **Fully Custom Notch Experience** - Choose the displays you want to see the notch on.
 - **Heavily Customizable** - Each HUD can be customised to have different styling.
 - **SwiftUI-based UI** - Smooth animations and modern macOS styling.